NehaThawani44/ScopeVisio/README.md

 * Third-Party Integration: Extend the API for endpoints specifically for third-party applications.
 * Enhanced Logging: Add more granular logging for debugging complex calculations.
 * Cache Region and Vehicle Type Factors: Optimize performance, especially if these factors don’t change frequently.
+* Dynamic Region Factor: Currently, a static value is assigned for regionFactor.
+In the future, this can be updated to pull meaningful factors from the CSV or another data source.
+* CSV Validation: Add better validation checks during CSV reading to ensure data quality, such as verifying that mandatory fields are not missing.
+* Incremental Update: Implement logic to update only changed regions when the CSV is updated, rather than reloading everything.

 ### Summary